Youth workers support young people to improve their health, education, training and employment opportunities.

 - laws and policies that affect young people.

-- may work shifts, long or irregular hours, or be on call
+- may work full time or part time, shifts, long or irregular hours, or be on call

 - may travel locally to meet people they work with, and nationally to attend workshops.